The Sea of Monsters: Characters

 An ancient king and the demigod son of Zeus who was cursed for cooking his son and feeding him to the gods.
 As a punishment, Zeus killed Tantalus and took him to Hades in the Underworld who cursed him to always suffer starvation and thirst which takes the form of food and drink always moving away from him no matter what Tantalus does.
 After Chiron is fired under suspicion of poisoning Thalia's pine tree, Tantalus is hired as the new activities director at Camp Half-Blood where he is shown to be sadistic and cruel, greatly enjoying tormenting Percy and his friends and blatantly showing favoritism towards Clarisse La Rue.
 Tantalus reinstates the camp's chariot races and is more concerned with the outcome than the attack by Stymphalian birds.
-After Percy tricks Luke into confessing and exonerates Chiron, Dionysus dismisses Tantalus who is returned to the Underworld.
+After Percy tricks Luke into confessing and exonerates Chiron, Dionysus dismisses Tantalus.
 In his last moments on Earth, Tantalus' curse appears to finally break as he catches a cheeseburger, but he is returned to the Underworld before he can eat it.